moon-penguin/budget-duck/README.md

 ### ToDos

+- [ ] update repositories to CRUD budget and expenses with user
+- [ ] controller should return dtos

 - [ ] Authentication + Authorization for Users
   - [ ] add user model with password
   - [ ] hash and salt passwords and save it in database